DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 1. Open Flow [Playground](https://play.flow.com/)
 2. Use `KnightDetails` inside a `KnightNFT` resource.
 This way, we keep knight data organized and easy to manage.

+Next, we’ll learn about dictionaries, which are essential for efficient data management.

 ### Solution !!

 ![Alt text](image-4.png)